 The 1945 Constitution enshrined a right to 'instruction' (pengadjaran) for all citizens (Article 31[1]).
 Consistent with this objective, the country's first basic law on a national education system, promulgated in 1950, provided that school would be compulsory for all children over eight years of age and free of charge.
 It also declared that the three year Dutch primary school would become the six year sekolah rakyat.
-However, the proportion of children at school in all age cohorts decreased during the 1950s due a rapid growth in population (Murray Thomas 1969: 500).
+The school system expanded dramatically following independence in terms of numbers of schools, students and teachers (van der Kroef 1957; Mooney 1962: 137).
+However, the proportion of children at school in all age cohorts decreased during the 1950s due to a rapid growth in population (Murray Thomas 1969: 500).
 Barriers to schooling disproportionately affected the poor as public primary school attendance was not free in practice.
 In one set of rural villages surveyed in the late 1950s, only a third of eligible children enrolled in public primary schools, and only half of them remained in class by the fourth year (Witton 1967: 142).
+Students who did not attend school or dropped out typically did so because their parents could not afford the direct costs of schooling (e.g. purchase of books and materials and contributions to school upkeep and equipment) and the indirect costs of schooling (e.g. foregone income from child labour or increased child care costs associated with the care of younger siblings) (Witton 1967: 112-114; 151, 181).
 The schools themselves suffered perpetually from a shortage of textbooks and qualified teachers (Mooney 1962: 139).

-In part, these problems of quality stemmed from the fact that nationalism came to pervade both national education policy and school-level activities, crowding out learning activities.
+Problems of quality stemmed from under-resourcing, teacher shortages, shortages of teaching materials, and lack of adequate teacher training.
+It also stemmed from the fact that nationalism came to pervade both national education policy and school-level activities, crowding out learning activities.
 As Kelabora (1983: 43) has observed: